 Asana is a well-known project management software solution, but many project managers who try it find that it falls short of their needs.
 Thankfully, there are many Asana alternatives on the market, many of which are more powerful and offer a wide range of key features that are currently lacking in Asana’s portfolio.

-Let’s first explore Asana’s features and understand what it does and what it doesn’t do.
-After that, we’ll delve into 10 Asana alternatives that might better fit your needs.
-We gave each alternative a thorough test drive and we’ve listed them in descending order or preference.
+Let’s first explore Asana’s project management tools and understand what it does and what it doesn’t do.
+After that, we’ll delve into 14 Asana alternatives that might better fit your needs.
+We gave each Asana alternative a thorough test drive and we’ve listed them in descending order of preference.

-If you’re an Asana user who’s hit the wall of what the software can do, or if you’re simply looking for work management or project management software that fits your needs, we’ve tested a handful of the best Asana alternatives for you.
-There’s sure to be an alternative with the right project management tools to suit your work.
+If you’re an Asana user who’s hit the wall of what the software can do, or if you’re simply looking for project management software that fits your needs, we’ve tested a handful of the best Asana alternatives for you.
+There’s sure to be an Asana alternative with the right project management tools to suit your work.